 A Short Story by Rosalie Thorne

-“So...” he then pauses, giving her a place to speak.
+“So...,” he says slowly… hoping she will begin to speak at this point.
 But she does not and he continues for her, “So...
 I just have a few questions.
 About your experiences with being possessed and the possessions themselves.”
-He is extremely excited, stumbling over his words - his brain obviously computing faster than his mouth can work.
+More to the character he is playing, he seems extremely excited, stumbling over his words.

 He nods.
 “Okay... so... your blog...
 I know you claim it was fiction and some of it might have been.
 But how much?
 How much is true, how much was faked?”

 She blinks slowly, her eyebrows rising ever so slightly.
 “I think it would be easier if you asked more specific questions.”

 Whether this was true or not, it would make the experience easier for her, so he replies, “Right... right, no you’re right.
 That’s more direct, that’s easier....
 So,” he clears his throat, “so, how many times have you been possessed?”

 She lets out a curt, almost mockingly snarky laugh.
 “That’s like asking when I lost my virginity.
 I was raped... so, did I lose my virginity when I was raped or when I finally had consensual sex?
 Is virginity something we can control?”

 Feeling his stomach turn into a knot and all the muscles in his body tense and twitch, he is only left to blink a few times too quickly.
 This is not the sort of thing he wanted to hear, but this is the sort of thing he knew he might hear and therefore need Heimdall's help.
 Trying to calm himself, he looks down….
 Trying not to make this the focus of the conversation, he breaths very slowly.
 He doesn’t lift his eyes but takes a deep breath, “So there are some times you allowed possession?” he asks in a round-about way to be careful of her feelings.